Tag: playoffs

 League note: The traditional format of the Greater Hartford Twilight Baseball League is to present the Regular Season and Playoff Tournament as two separate seasons.
 The Regular Season dictates the seed of each team for the Playoff Tournament.
 No less than 5 Regular Season appearances qualifies a player for the Playoffs.
 At the start of the Playoffs, all player stats are reset to zero.

-Then, on Friday, August 18, the Connecticut Champions Cup will begin.
+On Friday, August 18, the Connecticut Champions Cup will begin.
 The competition has been organized by four summer leagues in our state – GHTBL, Connecticut Twilight League, West Haven Twilight League and Tri-State Baseball League.
 GHTBL Managers will be selecting an all-star team.
 Special edition hats and jerseys to be provided by league.
 The cup format will be a double-elimination tournament held at the following sites:

 8/18 – Ceppa Field, Meriden